 Dress Code, Etiquette, Course Care & Local Rules

 Our dress code applies to those wishing to play on the course or use the practice facilities.
-If a Member or guest is not appropriately attired, they will be asked to change, purchase suitable attire or be denied access to the course.
+If a golfer is not appropriately attired, they will be asked to change, purchase suitable attire or be denied access to the course.
 What people wear at the Club has a direct bearing on Kooringal Golf Club’s reputation and public image.
 It is important that Members and guests dress appropriately.
 The Dress Code policy applies equally to all Members and Guests.

 Unacceptable items of clothing: muscle shirts, t-shirts, singlets, tank tops, tube tops or halter tops are not permitted.
 Denim jeans, cargo shorts, industrial wear, track pants, gym shorts, cut-off shorts, beachwear, tear-away pants, football shorts or socks, jogging pants or shorts, tracksuits, cycling shorts, or spandex shorts or pants are not permitted on the course.
 No clothing with offensive phrases or graphics will be allowed.

 Minimum standard of dress will be neat casual in the clubhouse and within the precincts of the club.

 All members and guests are required to ‘check-in’ at the Golf Shop before play commences.
 On competition days you are expected to arrive at least 15 minutes before your tee time.
 No play may commence from the 10th Tee without the permission of the Golf Shop staff.